Unleash/unleash/docs/user_guide/projects.md

 ![Project concept](../assets/project_concept.png)

 ## Creating a new project
 When you log into Unleash for the first time, there is a Default project already created.
-All feature toggles are included in the Default project, unless decided otherwise.
+All feature toggles are included in the Default project, unless explicitly set to a different one.

 From the top-line menu – click on the hamburger icon.